Cathesilta/-recipe/README.md

 >The prime taste is from salty soup base and Japanese Chashu.
 >
 >Tonkotsu doesn't make significant difference for deliciousness, it just looks awesome but with high purine, careful!
+>
+>Sesame, fungus, Pickled scallions in ice water, メンマ(I see this in every Ramen in Asahikawa).

 ## Omelet rice
 <img width="200" src="https://github.com/Cathesilta/-recipe/blob/main/src/img/omelet-rice-2031329-hero-01-a7e0906fd73b49739f28717d01e6cc33.jpg">